Akamai-Community/edgecompute.live/themes/edge-theme/content/examples/autocomplete.md

 +++
 title = 'Autocomplete'
 draft = false
-description = '"Serves responses for popular search terms at the Edge.
+description = 'Serves responses for popular search terms at the Edge.
 Autocomplete requests are typically long tail and frequently changing.
 Without an EdgeWorker, it is difficult to get up-to-date content from cache.
-Storing and serving the most popular search terms from the Edge will speed up responses significantly.	"' categories = ['Miscellaneous'] modules = ['url-search-params'] icon = ''
+Storing and serving the most popular search terms from the Edge will speed up responses significantly.' categories = ['Miscellaneous'] modules = ['url-search-params'] icon = ''